react-native-maps/react-native-maps/docs/installation.md

 ## Android

 1. In your `android/app/build.gradle` add:
-   >This step is not necessary if you ran "react-native link"
+   >This step is not necessary if you ran "react-native link react-native-maps"

    ```groovy
    ...